stevencurtis/SwiftCoding/IntrinsicContentSizeBasic/README.md

 }
 ```

 Now if you run this, the view will not appear on screen.
-Logging the frame and `instrinsic content size we can see the problem
+Logging the frame and `intrinsicContentSize` we can see the problem:

 ```swift
 containerView frame: (160.0, 80.5, 0.0, 0.0)